SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 #### Phase 5: Build path tables

+For each destination, run a BFS over the adjacency graph starting from the destination cell.
+For each cell visited during BFS, attempt to build a path entry pointing toward that destination.

+**Algorithm for each destination:**

+1. Start BFS from the destination cell.
+Mark it as visited with path entry = null (arrived).
+2. For each cell C visited, examine its adjacent cells.
-For each cell in the graph, for each destination:
+3. For each adjacent cell A not yet visited:

-1. If this cell's hub equals the destination, store null (arrived).
-2. Otherwise, trace toward the destination using parent relationships from BFS.
-3. Store the next hub along that path.

-**Path tracing approach:** BFS recorded parent relationships pointing toward the start.
-For the graphStart destination, following parents directly gives the path.
-For graphExit destinations, we need the reverse direction.
+   - Let Q = the boundary crossing from A to C (recorded during Phase 2).
+   - Let R = the boundary crossing from C toward the next cell on the path to destination (from C's already-computed path entry).
+For the destination cell itself, there is no R.
+   - Attempt hub discovery in C: find a hub with LOS to both Q and R.
+   - If hub discovery succeeds: record A's path entry as (destination → discovered hub in C).
+Mark A as visited.
+   - If hub discovery fails: try alternative routes (see below).
+4. Continue until BFS completes or all reachable cells have path entries.

+**Alternative path algorithm:**

+When the direct route from A through C fails hub discovery, search for an alternative path:

-**Recommended approach:** Run a BFS from each exit over the already-discovered graph.
-For each cell visited, record "next hop toward this exit."
-This is O(cells × exits).
+1. Run a secondary BFS from A over the adjacency graph, looking for any cell that already has a valid path entry for this destination.

-Note: The reverse BFS requires knowing which cells connect to which.
-During the initial BFS (Phase 2), track adjacency relationships as a temporary working structure.
-Use this for the reverse passes in Phase 5, then discard it—once paths are built, adjacency is no longer needed.

-The result must be: for any cell and any destination, paths.get(destination) returns the next hub toward that destination.
+2. For each candidate route found, attempt hub discovery for the A→X transition (where X is the first cell on the alternative path).
+3. Use the first alternative that succeeds hub discovery.
+4. If no alternative works, A has no path entry for this destination.
+This is acceptable—the cell remains in the graph but cannot route to this specific destination.

+**Complexity:** O(cells × destinations) for the primary BFS passes, with additional work for alternative path searches when routes fail.
+In practice, most routes succeed on the first try.

+**Incomplete paths:** A cell may have path entries for some destinations but not others.
+This occurs when cave geometry prevents any valid route.
+The cell remains in the graph—an entity at that position can still navigate to destinations it CAN reach, and the entity AI handles missing path entries gracefully.

+**Result:** For cells that have a path entry, following entries eventually reaches the destination.
+Cells without a path entry for a destination cannot reach it through this graph.

 ### Hub Discovery

-Each cell needs a hub—a specific air block that serves as the navigation waypoint.
+Hubs are discovered when establishing connectivity between cells.
+A hub serves as a waypoint for a specific route through a cell—it must have line-of-sight to both the entry boundary (where the entity comes from) and the exit boundary (where the entity goes next).

-**Goal:** Given a cell, find an air block within it that has line-of-sight to the entry point (the position from which the cell was reached during BFS).
+**Goal:** Given a cell with an entry boundary crossing Q and an exit boundary crossing R, find an air block within the cell that has line-of-sight to both Q and R.

 **Discovery procedure:**

 1. Check the cell's center block first.
-If it is air and has line-of-sight to the entry point, use it as the hub.
+If it is air and has line-of-sight to both Q and R, use it as the hub.
 2. If the center fails, search in expanding cubic shells around the center:
    - Shell 1: all blocks at distance 1 from center (up to 26 positions)
    - Shell 2: all blocks at distance 2 from center